1. Home

 Smart Search

-You can access Smart Search from several convenient locations.
-This functionality automatically appears when you have an enabled data source that supports querying.
+You can access Smart Search from multiple locations within the Smart Site Plan interface.
+This feature is automatically available when you have an enabled data source that supports querying.

 Context Title / Menu